mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void ModifyTooltips(List\<TooltipLine\> tooltips)

 Allows you to modify all the tooltips that display for this item.
-See [TooltipLine](https://github.com/bluemagic123/tModLoader/wiki/TooltipLine) for information about ToolTipLine.
+See [here](https://github.com/bluemagic123/tModLoader/wiki/TooltipLine) for information about TooltipLine.